Updated:

 6. Today’s special

-###Reserve singly linked-list non-recursively in Θ(n)
+Reverse a singly linked list non-recursively in Θ(n)

 Algorithm ReserveSLL(L):